Minitran Transdermal Patches

 - low blood pressure

-If you have not told your doctor about any of the above, tell him/her before you start using Minitran patches.
+If you have not told your doctor about any of the above, tell them before you start using Minitran.

 Taking other medicines